Rohitgowda/Quizzer/README.md

 # Quizzer
-This is a web application designed using PHP, Jquery, Ajax, Bootstrap MD, bootstrap Particle with Apache server and Mysql.
+After unzipping of a file, change the file name to test for execution This is a web application designed using PHP, Jquery, Ajax, Bootstrap MD, bootstrap Particle with Apache server and Mysql.
 Pre-requisites
 1. MySql Database used: quizdatabase, sessionpractical.